KirihimeNatsuki/SQL_to_CSV/README.md

 # Python Script .SQL to .CSV

-⚠️⚠️ **You should install first he components !!!** Heres is how to do it :
+⚠️⚠️ **You should install first the components !!!** Heres is how to do it :

 # Components installation